 - Faculty Leaders or Support Faculty/Staff who violate any applicable laws in the U.S. or host country, or UNT policies, will be subject to removal from the program, including while in travel status.
 SAO and the relevant chair and dean will determine an action plan to minimize the impact on students.
 SAO will defer to the university to respond in accordance with UNT policy.
-SAO will strive to maintain the integrity of the program as planned. - Faculty Leaders and Support Faculty/Staff should be familiar with the UNT policy on the Use of Alcoholic Beverages, https://policy.unt.edu/sites/default/files/04.016 UseOfAlcoholicBeverages 2017 0.pdf. - https://poncy.dnt.edu/sites/default/mes/04.010_0seofAlcoholicBeverages_2017_0.pdf - Faculty Leaders are covered by all the same job protections while abroad as on campus.
+SAO will strive to maintain the integrity of the program as planned. - Faculty Leaders and Support Faculty/Staff should be familiar with the UNT policy on the the Use of Alcoholic Beverages, - https://policy.unt.edu/sites/default/files/04.016 UseOfAlcoholicBeverages 2017 0.pdf. - Faculty Leaders are covered by all the same job protections while abroad as on campus.